-Vacuum Cleaners Alternative ways to recycle Junk Pickup E-Waste As e-waste, vacuums cleaners can also be disposed of through the Household Hazardous Waste program.
+Vacuum Cleaners Alternative ways to recycle Junk Pickup E-Waste As e-waste, vacuums cleaners can be disposed of through the County Household Hazardous Waste Program.
 If your vacuum is in good condition, consider donating it.
 Never Throw in the Garbage Small appliances and other electronics contain hazardous materials.
 Don’t throw them away because they can leach toxic chemicals into the environment.
 Alternative Ways to Recycle Best Buy's Electronics and Appliances Recycling Program Best Buy will take back vacuums, fans and other home electronics for free.
 They also offer a buyback program for more desired electronics.
 They accept up to three items per day from each household.
 Find a location here.
 Ways to Reduce Invest in a Durable Vacuum Do some research and invest in a vacuum cleaner model that is built to last.
 A quality vacuum will last longer, require less maintenance and fewer repairs, and work more efficiently.
 Go Bagless When it’s time for a new vacuum cleaner, switch to a bagless vacuum.
 They are easy to empty and you will create less waste in the long run.
 Buy Secondhand Buying a used vacuum cleaner is a great way to reduce your carbon footprint.
 You can find lightly used vacuum cleaners at thrift shops or online marketplaces.
 Repair Your Vacuum When your vacuum cleaner stops working, that doesn’t usually mean it’s the end of its life.
 If you have time, consider a DIY repair (with some research) or take it to a specialist to restore it to working condition.
 Ways to Reuse Sell or Donate to a Thrift Store If your vacuum cleaner is still in usable condition, consider selling it to a community member on a platform such as Nextdoor, Craigslist or Facebook Marketplace, or drop it off at a thrift store that accepts them.